 When I tested NordVPN’s live chat feature, I was connected to a support rep in less than 30 seconds, and they were able to answer all of my questions.
 I was pleasantly surprised by the response times since I performed the test on a Sunday.
 Besides English, NordVPN offers live chat support in German and French.
 For other languages, it uses a translation tool that works pretty well.

 I also sent NordVPN 2 emails — its customer service representatives responded with helpful information to my first email in under 5 hours, and I got a response to the second email the next day.
 I didn’t really like that it can take more than a day to get a reply, but it’s not surprising since email responses are usually slower.

 Overall, NordVPN offers excellent support through an extensive FAQ library, live chat, and email.
 If you have an issue or question, I recommend using NordVPN’s live chat feature instead of email because you’ll get an answer to your question in just a couple of minutes from NordVPN’s live chat reps.

 Is NordVPN a Good Value in 2023?

-You also get access to great streaming support since the VPN can access popular platforms like Netflix and BBC iPlayer — and it also has SmartPlay, which makes it harder for streaming sites to block your VPN connection.
+You also get great streaming support since the VPN works with popular platforms like Netflix and BBC iPlayer.
 The provider also has 4,500+ P2P servers in 45+ countries and Meshnet, which lets you host secure virtual LAN parties.